 1. Youth accepts Teen Court.

-2. Youth pleads guilty to offense charge. (written form)
+2. Youth accepts responsibility to offense charge. (written form)

 3. Youth signs consent to participate in Teen Court.